HTGF | High-Tech Gruenderfonds

 Series A in 2024

-DcubeD specializes in the development of miniature actuators and deployable structures specifically designed for nano-satellites and the commercial space industry.
-The company focuses on creating innovative technologies that enhance the efficiency and effectiveness of space missions.
-Its products include release actuators, appendices, solar arrays, antennas, and sails, all of which are engineered to surpass traditional space exploration subsystems in essential aspects such as weight, size, cost, durability, reusability, and availability.
-By offering high-performance solutions, DcubeD aims to simplify the process of reaching space for its clients, thereby accelerating the utilization of space.
+DcubeD specializes in developing actuators and deployable structures tailored for nano-satellites and the commercial space industry.
+Their products include release actuators, appendages, solar arrays, antennas, or sails, designed to outperform traditional space exploration subsystems in terms of weight, size, cost, durability, reusability, and availability.

 xito.one